LituRout/PSLD/README.md

 ## Prerequisites
 The implementation is GPU-based.
-Single GPU (A100) is sufficient to run each experiment.
+A single GPU (A100) is sufficient to run all experiments.
 Tested with `torch==1.12.0 torchvision==0.13.1a0`.
 To reproduce the reported results, consider using the exact version of `PyTorch` and its required dependencies as other versions might be incompatible.
 Make sure to install all the required packages for [`/diffusion-posterior-sampling/`](https://github.com/LituRout/PSLD/tree/main/diffusion-posterior-sampling) and [`/stable-diffusion/`](https://github.com/LituRout/PSLD/tree/main/stable-diffusion).
 Check if the DPS sampler and Stable Diffusion sampler are working before proceeding to the next steps.

 ## Repository structure
 All the experiments are issued in the form of pretty self-explanatory `python` codes.
 To execute each code, we provide shell scripts inside `stable-diffusion/run/` folder.

 ### Main Experiments
-Execute the following commands inside the `stable-diffuson` folder.
+Execute the following commands inside the `stable-diffusion` folder.

-**Posterior Sampling**
+**Posterior Sampling using Stable Diffusion V-1.4**

-- `sh run/inverse.sh` for super-resolution (4x) task.
+- `sh run/inverse.sh` for super-resolution task.
 - `sh run/inverse_rip.sh` for random inpainting task.
 - `sh run/inverse_gb.sh` for Gaussian deblur task
 - `sh run/inverse_mb.sh` for motion deblur task.
 - `sh run/inverse_bip.sh` for box inpainting task.

+**Posterior Sampling using Latent Diffusion VQ-4**

+- `sh run/inverse_sr_ldm.sh` for super-resolution task.
+- `sh run/inverse_rip_ldm.sh` for random inpainting task.
+- `sh run/inverse_gb_ldm.sh` for Gaussian deblur task
+- `sh run/inverse_mb_ldm.sh` for motion deblur task.
+- `sh run/inverse_bip_ldm.sh` for box inpainting task.

 ## Evaluation
 **Results on Super-resolution**